How to Get Youth to Read the Bible

-The crazy, unexpected way that we help youth become Bible-readers
+The crazy, unexpected way that we help youth become Bible readers

-I’ve experienced the same frustrations as every youth worker I know when it comes to my students and their Bible-reading habits…
+I’ve experienced the same frustrations as every youth ministry leader I know when it comes to my students and their Bible reading habits.

-…or more specifically, their total lack of Bible-reading habits.
+Or more specifically, their total lack of Bible reading habits.

 We’ve talked and encouraged and bribed and purchased devotionals, but it seemed like no matter what we tried, we couldn’t make anything stick.